KeeperOfTheLights/best_project_backend/README.md

 Firstly to run the project you need to install all plugins in requirements.txt.
 Then we need to run npm install to install the needed plugins for frontend part.
+We need to run the command "python manage.py seed" to create demo data in database.
 Then we open two terminals.
 One will start the backend part - server using command " python manage.py runserver", while in the second terminal we firstly write "cd frontend" and then "npm run dev".
 You will see something like this: